 The College Success Program offers exciting employment opportunities for Eastern University students enrolled in a graduate program or in a traditional undergraduate baccalaureate program.
-Qualified applicants will be enthusiastic and passionate about supporting students living with Autism Spectrum Disorder.
+Qualified applicants will be enthusiastic and passionate about supporting students with Autism Spectrum Disorder.

 - Cover letter expressing interest